 - Complexity of your case

-The most affordable type of braces will be metal braces.
-This is followed by ceramic braces, Invisalign and then lingual braces.
+The most affordable type will be metal braces.
+This is followed by ceramic, Invisalign and then lingual.

 If your orthodontic treatment is done in preparation for orthognathic surgery (jaw surgery), the fees will be higher as well.